indmdev/Telegram-shop/README.md

 ## License

 Released under the [MIT License](LICENSE).

 > ⚠️ **Note: Use this program only for legal purposes.**
-> InDMDev is not and will not be responsible for any illegal activity/activities you indulge in using this program.
+> InDMDev is not and will not be responsible for any illegal activity/activities you indulge in using any of our programs.